NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Non-Euclidean Geometry: Spacetime Modeling and the Central Problem of Modern Physics ###

+**Date:** February 17, 2017

+**Speaker:** Etude Oneel-Judy (undergraduate at NAU)

+**Abstract:** Etude will be explaining the role that non-Euclidean geometry plays in helping to understand 21st century physics, most notably some of the work of Einstein.
+The talk assumes no prior knowledge of non-Euclidean geometry or modeling or even of physics.
+Etude has also promised to provide some 3D printing prizes to those lucky enough to attend! [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS17-02-17.pdf)]

+The faculty guest-to-be-interviewed is also Sal Vera.

 ### A Report on NCUWM - the Nebraska Conference for Undergraduate Women in Mathematics ###

 **Date:** February 10, 2017